Lorentzian Cheeger-Gromov convergence and temporal functions: Introduction

 A second difficulty occurs because, given a Cheeger-Gromov sequence and a candidate to limit, there is no norm to compare the elements of the sequence with the limit (say, no quasi-isometries are defined).
 However, assuming that the convergence is at least $C^2$ (see footnote \ref{foot:Ambrose}), the anchors provide natural auxiliary Riemannian metrics (Definition \ref{def:anchor}), which are sufficient for the estimates on convergence (see the lemmas in $\S$ \ref{subsec:5_2_3}).

 This leads to Theorem \ref{teor:uniqueness_semi-riemannian}, a fundamental result providing a local isometry around the basepoints of any two possible limits.
 Going from this semi-local result to a global one, a third difficulty appears, as no equivalences of Hopf-Rinow theorem stands.
-Anyway, a global result as aforementioned Corollary \ref{coro_simplyconnected} holds (proof in \S \ref{subsec:5_2_3}).
+Anyway, the global result in aforementioned Theorem \ref{coro_simplyconnected} holds (proof in \S \ref{subsec:5_2_3}).

 In Section \ref{sec:convergence_globally_hyperbolic}, we develop the announced convergence for globally hyperbolic spacetimes by using a stronger anchoring, Cauchy temporal functions.
 This is done in two steps: \begin{itemize} \item Prescribe a (unit) timelike vector field $T_i$ so that the corresponding Wick-rotated metric is complete ({\em Wick-complete anchored spacetime}), and assume convergence for the pullbacks of $T_i$'s too (this leads to consider at least $C^1$-convergence), see \S \ref{sec:convergence_observed_spacetimes}. \item Prescribe $h$-steep functions $\tau_i$ adapted to the boundary ({\em h-steep anchored spacetimes}) and $C^0$-convergence, and choose the conformal representative of the metric associated with $\tau_i$, see $\S \ref{subsec:6_2}$.
 On the one hand, this will imply the convergence of the vector fields $\nabla^i \tau_i$ and, on the other, $h$-steepness will yield the completeness of the Wick-rotated metrics, then making the previous case applicable.
 Notice that the convergence is split in the conformal structure and lapse. \end{itemize} In both cases, the convergence of the Wick-rotated metrics is enough for the uniqueness of limits (Proposition \ref{prop:uniqueness_observed_spacetimes}, Remark \ref{remark:convergence_conformal}), and one has (see the proof in \S \ref{subsec:6_2}):